 A bit different from its popular counterpart Bagan, the best way to reach the place is via Sittwe.
 And, you can easily take a flight to Sittwe, Myanmar from anywhere.

-Travelling to Myanmar soon?
-Book your stay at Lotte Hotel Yangon.
+Book your stay at Hotel Lotte Yangon here

 Quaint localities, serene islands, intricate architecture and tourist-friendly cafes — Cambodia has it all.
 While places like Angkor Wat and Siem Reap are on the bucket list of most travellers, it is not surprising to see tourists flocking to the other popular destinations here.